-CPTED Assessments for Multifamily Properties
+CPTED Assessments for Multifamily, Commercial, and HOA Properties

 Architectural blueprint with a yellow hard hat, a level, a metal compass, a transparent protractor, and two pens on top.

-What Is CPTED?
+What is CPTED?

+Crime Prevention Through Environmental Design (CPTED) is a method used to reduce crime by improving how properties are designed and managed.
 For multifamily properties, these conditions can affect how easily residents and visitors can observe activity, how people move through the property, and whether certain areas create concealment opportunities or uncontrolled access.

 A CPTED assessment evaluates these conditions and identifies opportunities to improve safety through practical changes to property design and management practices.
+Our assessments are conducted by FCP-certified practitioners holding the Florida Crime Prevention Through Environmental Design Practitioner designation required under Florida Statute 768.0706.

 Illuminated modern apartment complex with palm trees, swimming pool, and walkway at dusk.